 This document provides information about research and literature on health promotion in the Tasmanian context.
 It is based on wide consultation with health and community services staff, including staff with specific expertise in health promotion, public health, health literacy and the priority areas described below.

-Heath promotion enables people to increase control over and improve their health and the social and environmental conditions that determine their health.
-Heath promotion is a growing and evolving field, reflecting the importance placed on developing a sustainable health system into the future.
+Health promotion enables people to increase control over and improve their health and the social and environmental conditions that determine their health.
+Health promotion is a growing and evolving field, reflecting the importance placed on developing a sustainable health system into the future.
 It recognises the root causes of illness and disease and addresses these at an individual, community and population-wide level.

 Several key documents that underpin modern health promotion practice are explored in this section.
 It also discusses how health promotion practice can be applied across the different stages of wellness and disease and gives a brief overview of the health of Tasmanians.

 WiHPW identifies eight principles of practice that are essential for working in health promoting ways.
 Each principle was developed by combining the evidence for health promotion with practical knowledge gained from practitioners on the ground.